- What is PPI?

 For rejected PPI claims we charge a very competitive rate of 20% again on a no win no fee basis.
 Unfortunately, we have to charge this fee due to the complexities of these cases and the number of resources it takes.
-Most other competitors charge over 20% for such cases.
 It is worth pointing out though, that most people who contact us regarding Rejected PPI often have dismissed the idea that they will get anything back.
 So they are amazed when we win these cases and get full compensation as well as interest.
 So ask yourself, what have you got to lose.

 - What if I took out the finance in joint names?